Liberty vs. Louisiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 66.3, is 13.3 points greater than Saturday's over/under.
+- The two teams combine to average 66.3 points per game, 12.8 more than the total in this contest.

-- These two squads combine to surrender 37.9 points per game, 15.1 fewer than this contest's over/under.
+- The 37.9 combined points per game that these two squads have allowed this season are 15.6 fewer than the 53.5 over/under in this contest.

-- The Flames and their opponents have scored an average of 57.4 points per game in 2021, 4.4 more than Saturday's total.
+- The average total in Flames games this season is 57.4, 3.9 points more than Saturday's total of 53.5.

-- The 57.3 PPG average total in Ragin' Cajuns games this season is 4.3 points more than this game's over/under.
+- In 2021, games involving the Ragin' Cajuns have averaged a total of 57.3 points, 3.8 more than the set total in this contest.

 Liberty Stats and Trends

-- Liberty is 5-3 against the spread and 7-2 overall in games when it puts up more than 19.2 points.
+- Liberty is 5-3 against the spread and 7-2 overall in games when it scores more than 19.2 points.

-- Liberty is 4-3 against the spread and 5-3 overall when the team churns out more than 357.8 yards.
+- When Liberty totals more than 357.8 yards, the team is 4-3 against the spread and 5-3 overall.

 - The Flames have 13 turnovers this season, equal to the number of takeaways for the Ragin' Cajuns.